Form 9297: Summary of Taxpayer Contact

 It’s fine to take a DIY approach to tax resolution if you’re comfortable doing so.
 However, an attorney can be critical if you want to reduce penalties, apply for a tax relief program such as an offer in compromise, or appeal an incorrect assessment.

 Also, keep in mind that revenue officers work for the IRS.
-Their first priority is collecting the tax for their boss (the IRS).
+Their first priority is collecting taxes for their boss (the IRS).
 A tax attorney, in contrast, works for you.
 Their first priority is to get you out of tax debt as inexpensively and as painlessly as possible.

 Get Help With Form 9297